smstw/sms-php-code-sniffer/README.md

 ### Install the Joomla standard.

-	git clone https://github.com/joomla/coding-standards.git `pear config-get php_dir`/PHP/CodeSniffer/Standards/Joomla
+	git clone https://github.com/smstw/sms-php-code-sniffer.git `pear config-get php_dir`/PHP/CodeSniffer/Standards/SMSTWJoomla

 ## Running

-You can use the installed Joomla standard like:
+You can use the installed SMSTWJoomla standard like:

-	phpcs --standard=Joomla path/to/code
+	phpcs --standard=SMSTWJoomla path/to/code

 Alternatively if it isn't installed you can still reference it by path like:

-	phpcs --standard=path/to/joomla/coding-standards path/to/code
+	phpcs --standard=path/to/sms-php-code-sniffer path/to/code